-There is a requirement for all individuals with a role in the LGPS (including members of the Committee, members of the Pension Board and officers) to report breaches of law when they have reasonable cause to believe that a breach has occurred.
+There's a requirement for all individuals with a role in the LGPS (including members of the Committee, members of the Pension Board and officers) to report breaches of law when they've reasonable cause to believe that a breach has occurred.

 All individuals with a role in the LGPS have a duty to report breaches of law when they have reasonable cause to believe that: